-In 2014 ING developed the Orange Code.
+In 2014, ING developed the Orange Code.
 The development of the Orange Code marked an important step towards one shared culture across ING.
 The Code is our set of values and behaviours which sets out how we go about achieving our purpose.
 A set of standards that we collectively value, strive to live up to, and invite others to measure us by.
 More info on the Orange Code can be found here.
+See also Principle 4 on ING's new Global Code of Conduct.

-Customer Centricity
+Customer centricity

-Customer Centricity ('Klantbelang Centraal') is embedded in the Orange Code and the Orange Promise.

-ING adopted the ING Customer Golden Rules, five principles that ensure that ING consistently ensures Customer Centricity in product development and sales activities.
+Customer centricity ('Klantbelang Centraal') is embedded in the Orange Code and the Orange Promise.
+ING globally, also in the Netherlands, adopted the ING Customer Golden Rules, five principles that ensure that ING consistently ensures customer centricity in product development and sales activities.
 The Customer Golden Rules are an integrated part of the Product Approval and Review Process.
-Customer Centricity is monitored and findings are acted upon, for example regarding the complaints handling processes and the Net Promoter Score (this is a tool to measure customer satisfaction).
+Customer centricity is monitored and findings are acted upon, for example regarding the complaints handling processes and the Net Promoter Score (this is a tool to measure customer satisfaction).